 Deferred income taxes are recognized on temporary differences between the carrying amount of assets and liabilities in the financial statements and the corresponding tax bases used in the computation of taxable income.
 The Company has recognized regulatory assets and regulatory liabilities that correspond to deferred income taxes that flow through the rate-setting process.
 In the absence of rate-regulated accounting, the Company's income tax expense would have been recognized using the liability method and there would be no regulatory accounts established for income taxes to be recovered through future rates.
-As a result, the 2023 income tax expense would have been higher by approximately \$162 million (2022 - \$66 million).
-The \$162 million (2022 - \$66 million) impact is offset against deferred income tax regulatory asset and liability, and various other regulatory accounts.

-Post-Retirement and Post-Employment Benefits -Non-Service Cost
+Post-Retirement and Post-Employment Benefits - Non-Service Cost

 Hydro One has recorded a regulatory asset relating to the future recovery of its post-retirement and post-employment benefits other than service costs.
 The regulatory asset includes the applicable tax impact to reflect taxes payable.
 Prior to adoption of ASU 2017-07 in 2018, these amounts were capitalized to property, plant and equipment and intangible assets.
+In 2018 and 2019, the OEB approved the regulatory asset for Hydro One Networks' transmission business and distribution business, respectively.
 As part of Hydro One Networks' 2020 to 2022 Transmission Decision, the OEB concluded that the non-service cost component of Hydro One's OPEB costs shall be recognized as OM&A for both its transmission and distribution businesses.
-Furthermore, Hydro One Networks distribution continued to record the non-service cost component of OPEBs in this account until the end of 2022.
+Furthermore, Hydro One Networks Distribution continued to record the non-service cost component of OPEBs in this account until the end of 2022.
 As part of the JRAP Decision received in November 2022, the OEB approved the disposition of Hydro One Networks' transmission and distribution account balances as at December 31, 2020, including accrued interest, which would be recovered from ratepayers over a one-year period ending December 31, 2023, and a three-year period ending December 31, 2025, respectively.